-Throttle Duty Cycle Clock Throttling means at the Doze/Standby state, the 12.5 % CPU clock count in a given time (not the frequency) is 25.0 % reduced to the ratio specified in this parameter.
-37.5 % Actually, the period per CPU clock is not changed.
-For example, a 66MHz CPU clock remains the same 50.0 % 30ns clock period when system goes into 62.5 % Doze/Suspend.
+Throttle Duty Cycle Clock Throttling means at the Doze/Standby state, 12.5 % the CPU clock count in a given time (not the 25.0 % frequency) is reduced to the ratio specified in this 37.5 % parameter.
+Actually, the period per CPU clock is not changed.
+For example, a 66MHz CPU clock remains 50.0 % the same 30ns clock period when system goes into 62.5 % Doze/Suspend.
 The chipset generates the STPCLK 75.0 % (stop clock) signal periodically to prevent CPU for 87.5 % accepting clock from clock generator.
 For full power on, the CPU can receive 66M count in one second.
 If the Slow Clock Ratio is set to 50%, the CPU will only receive 33M clock count in one second.
 This will effectively reduce CPU speed as well as CPU power.

-Power Management à VGA Active Monitor
+Power Management à VGA Activity Monitor

-VGA Activity Monitor To enable or disable the detection of VGA activity for
+VGA Activity Monitor To enable or disable the detection of VGA activity for power down state transition.

-Enabled power down state transition.
+Enabled

 Disabled